DurationFull-time 2 years, Part-time 4 years, Reduced duration available

 You must have successfully completed:

-An Australian bachelor degree (or equivalent overseas qualification) in any discipline and a minimum of three years full-time equivalent management experience*.
+An Australian bachelor degree (or equivalent overseas qualification) in any discipline from a recognised tertiary institution completed within the last 10 years and a minimum of three years full-time equivalent management experience*.

 * Applicants will be required to submit a curriculum vitae (CV).